First Nations and Inuit Summer Work Experience Program

 - call 1-800-567-9604

-Proposals are reviewed and approved by the Indigenous Services Canada (ISC) regional office or the First Nations or Inuit organization managing the program for their member communities.
+Proposals are reviewed and approved by the ISC regional office or the First Nations or Inuit organization managing the program for their member communities.

 First Nations organizations in British Columbia must apply through the First Nations Education Steering Committee.